 6. Secure sensitive information

 Some assets hold the most sensitive data types, which the hackers target.
 Therefore, sensitive information should never be stored in an unencrypted form.
-Never allow unauthorized individuals to access it and restrict employees only to the resources needed for their direct tasks.
+How can you achieve it?

 7. Deploy security services on servers